Tree photography is all about capturing the majesty of nature’s beauty. Trees can grow over millennia old and outgrow almost anything on Earth.

 I’ve also added a glow effect by decreasing Clarity and Dehaze to make it more mysterious and dreamy.

 These are the settings that I’ve used for the most important gradient filter.
 It runs from the top-left to the bottom-right along the natural light source.
 It’s more yellow and brighter and affects only the brightest parts through a range mask.

 Experiment with that powerful new feature in Camera Raw.

 Make the image darker and introduce some blue in the the darkest areas with split toning.
-Then balance out the colour by altering the colour temperature for mysterious tree images, straight out of a fantasy film.
+Then balance out the color by altering the color temperature for mysterious tree images, straight out of a fantasy film.